The Fessenden School, Newton, MA

 Physical Demands and Work Environment

-The physical demands described here are representative of those that are essential functions of this position.
+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this position.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the functions.
 The requirements for performing the duties of this position are as follows:

 - Regularly required to bend, stoop, crouch and/or kneel